 Store them in an airtight container in the fridge or at room temperature.

-I highly recommend storing them with a silica gel or adding one in a box when gifting them to someone.
-Silica gel soaks up all the moisture, keeping the cookies nice and crispy.
+I recommend eating it right after it's made to enjoy the most crispy texture.
+It'll slowly lose its crispiness as it sits for hours.
+To solve the issue, I highly recommend storing them with a silica gel.
+Put one in a box when gifting the tuiles.
+Silica gel soaks up all the moisture, keeping the cookies nice and crispy for days.

-The cookie will last at least one week (especially with a silica gel), but consume it sooner for the best taste.
-I recommend eating it right after it's made when you don't use silica gel to enjoy the most crispy texture.
+The cookie will last at least one week (especially with a silica gel) but consume it sooner for the best taste.

-To conclude, spread very thinly and bake until you see the caramelization.
+Spread very thinly and bake until you see the caramelization.
 It should fix the issue!

 📌 VIDEO: Watch How To Make It!